fbpx Skip to main content

 The bottom section of our template is designed to give you a quick overview of how much your orders are likely to cost in a given month.
 It uses your “cost of SKU” and “ordered” sections to do this.

-From our work with our clients, we know that down payments are often a necessary part of ordering, so we’ve included space for this information here.
 We’ve also built this spreadsheet on the assumption that each of your SKUs is coming from one vendor.
 If this isn’t the case for you, the accuracy of this section may serve as an approximation rather than an accurate overview.

 Download Your Inventory Forecasting Excel Template Today!